creativezu/big-data-project-1/README.md

 - implement bucketing, and partitioning
 - can use hive with screenshots but make as program in VSCode too with appropriate dependencies

-### Stretch Goals:
-- Passwords must be encrypted
-- Export all results into a JSON file
-- find a trend

 ### Presentations
 - You will be asked to run an analysis using the console application on the day of the presentation, so be prepared to do so.